 - Your state

-Let’s look at each of these one by one.
+Let’s look at each of this one by one.

 A car insurance policy is not made up of one type of insurance.
 Instead, it’s a combination of a few different types of coverage that are packaged up into one product we refer to as an auto insurance policy.
 The six types of insurance you need to know about are:

-Some insurance providers also offer additional coverage options such as:
+Some insurance providers also offer additional car insurance coverage options such as:

-- Rental car reimbursement: This covers the cost of a rental car should your car become undriveable after an accident.
+- Rental car reimbursement: This covers the cost of a rental car should your car become undrivable after an accident.

-- Gap insurance: This covers you in case your financed car or lease is totalled before the end of the term.
+- Gap insurance: This covers you in case your financed car or lease is totaled before the end of the term.

-The amount of coverage you decide on will affect the cost of your premium.
+The amount of auto insurance coverage you decide on will affect the cost of your car insurance premium.